 Serious and organised crime affects real people in real communities and manifests itself in a number of ways, all of them serious and harmful to individuals and communities.

 It is a complex and expensive problem, estimated to cost the UK in excess of £24 billion a year.

 Together with partners, Merseyside Police adopts a combination of investigative, legislative and disruptive actions to ensure that Merseyside as a whole, as well as its individual communities, establishes itself as a hostile environment for organised criminal activity.

 Every person living and working in Merseyside has the right to feel safe and protected by the law, particularly within their home, their street and their local community.
 This right also extends to those who come to the region as visitors.

 Keeping people safe is a core function of the police and the Commissioner is committed to ensuring that vulnerable communities and victims of crime receive the best possible service from Merseyside Police, and from the many services which support victims of crime.

-Read Jane's latest report to the Police and Crime Panel on the work being done to support victims, protect vulnerable people and maintain public safety.
+Read the latest report to the Police and Crime Panel on the work being done to support victims, protect vulnerable people and maintain public safety.

 Every death or serious injury on the roads of Merseyside is one too many.

-Due to the PCC's increasing concern about the unacceptably high number of people being killed or seriously injured on our reads, in 2017 she made improving road safety one of my policing priorities.
+Due to the PCC's increasing concern about the unacceptably high number of people being killed or seriously injured on our roads, in 2017 improving road safety was made a policing priority.

 Since then, there has been a 10% year on year reduction in the number of people who have died or suffered life-changing injuries.